OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 | [Spark](/technologies/apache-spark/) | A high performance general purpose distributed data processing engine based on directed acyclic graphs that primarily runs in memory, but can spill to disk if required
 | [Tez](/technologies/apache-tez/) | Data processing framework based on Directed Acyclic Graphs (DAGs), that runs natively on YARN and was designed to be a replacement for the use of MapReduce within Hadoop analytical tools
 | [Crunch](/technologies/apache-crunch/) | An abstraction layer over MapReduce (and now Spark) that provides a high level Java API for creating data transformation pipelines
-| Nemo (Incubating) | A runtime for data processing languages that dynamically adjusts to the runtime environment - [https://nemo.incubator.apache.org/>]
+| Nemo (Incubating) | A runtime for data processing languages that dynamically adjusts to the runtime environment - <https://nemo.incubator.apache.org/>
+| Crail (Incubating) | High performance distributed and tiered (in memory, flash and disk) storage layer for temporary data that provides memory, storage and network access that bypasses the JVM and OS, and support for Spark and Hadoop - <http://crail.incubator.apache.org/>

 ## Graph Technologies